ONSdigital/sdg_data_updates/13-2-2/README.md

 ### USER INSTRUCTIONS (SDG Data team):

-1) Save '' as an **xlsx** file in Jemalex/code for updates/13-2-2/Input.
+1) Save the most recent [UK greenhouse gas emissions final figures](https://www.gov.uk/government/statistics/final-uk-greenhouse-gas-emissions-national-statistics-1990-to-2020) as an **xlsx** file in Jemalex/code for updates/13-2-2/Input.
 You may need to create the Input folder if one does not already exist.
 2) Open RStudio.
 3) Go to File > Open Project, and open sdg_data_updates.Rproj.
 It may take a few minutes to load, please be patient.
 4) update_indicator_main.R should open.
 If it doesnt go to File > Open File, and open it.